Anti-Inflammatory Diet Plan →

 Instructions

-1. In a large bowl, whisk together the almond flour, coconut flour, baking soda, salt, cinnamon, nutmeg, and chili powder.
+1. In a large bowl, whisk together the almond flour, coconut flour, baking soda, salt, cinnamon, nutmeg, and cayenne powder.

 2. In another large bowl, or stand mixer, beat together the coconut oil and hot cocoa mix until creamy.
 Add in avocado and vanilla extract until combined.